yashvyas29/YVLeadrboard/README.md

 NFR’s.
 4. Solutions approach for leaderboard & ranking features
 5. Architectural design views based on both SOA & Microservices principles

+# Note: Currently YVLeadrboard Facebook App is in Sandbox Mode.
+So, you can use the demo credentials as:
+# Email: yash_ndskplc_vyas@tfbnw.net
+# Password: 1234567A